msobanjo/courseware/topics/aws/vpc/route-tables/README.md

 ```

 ## Tasks
-- Create VPC and an Internet Gateway that is associated with it
+- Create VPC and an Internet Gateway that is attached to it.
-- Create a Route Table for the new VPC
+- Create a Route Table for the new VPC.
-- Add a Route that allows Internet Access for the VPC
+- Add a Route that allows Internet Access for the VPC.
-- Delete the Route Table, Disassociate from the VPC and delete the Internet Gateway, Delete the VPC
+- Delete the Route Table, detach the Internet Gateway from the VPC and delete the it, Delete the VPC

 [Go Back](../README.md#tasks)